JasxnNg/Systems-Game/PROPOSAL.md

 Networking - The server will connect the clients and organize them into 1v1 matches

+Division of Labor - Aareeb works on the game.
+Jason works on server forking and client management.
+Brian works on networking.

 A description of your technical design.
 This should include:

 How you are breaking down the project and who is responsible for which parts.